Information Systems

 You can view all the defenses.

-Thesis award:
+Thesis Award:

-The SI group received nine thesis awards:
+The SI group received 9 thesis awards:

-• Three-time runner-up for the FNEGE AIM thesis prize – Robert REIX;
+• Three-time runner-up for the FNEGE AIM Thesis Prize – Robert REIX;

 2024 MRM-SI at the AIM in Montpellier